 Medial parapatellar arthrotomy avoiding the patellar tendon

-Which of the following techniques does not help prevent valgus angulation during intramedullary nailing of proximal one-third tibia fractures?
+Which of the following techniques has not been shown to prevent valgus angulation during intramedullary nailing of proximal one-third tibia fractures?

 Use of a blocking screw lateral to midline in the proximal segment